-In addition to the two awards for excellence in financial reporting described above, ACPS has also earned the Meritorious Budget Award from the ASBO and the Distinguished Budget Presentation Award from the GFOA for the fiscal year ended June 30, 2016.
-These awards are valid for one period only and we believe that our budget report continues to conform to the program requirements of both organizations.
-We will be submitting our fiscal year 2017 budget to ASBO and GFOA to determine the School Board's eligibility for another certificate award.
+In addition to the two awards for excellence in financial reporting described above, ACPS has also earned the Meritorious Budget Award from the ASBO and the Distinguished Budget Presentation Award from the GFOA for the fiscal year ended June 30, 2017.
+These awards are valid for a period of one year only and we believe that our budget report continues to conform to the program requirements of both organizations.
+We will be submitting our fiscal year 2018 budget to ASBO and GFOA to determine the School Board's eligibility for another certificate award.